openflam/spatial-server/README.md

 # spatial-server

-An example server that could be used with spatial-client.
+An instance of a localization server.
+This server is maintained by a "Cartographer".
+The spatial-server provides support for the following functions:

+- Map creation and storage.
+Maps can be downloaded from this server by content developers.
+- Localization against stored maps.
+- Registration with the server disocvery service.

 This repository contains submodules.
 Clone the repo using:
 ```
 git clone --recurse-submodules https://github.com/SagarB-97/spatial-server.git
 ```

-# Using the repo

 ## Install dependencies